 Houston Jones Act Lawyers

-Representing Injured Workers in Texas & Nationwide
+Representing Injured Workers Nationwide.
+Offices in Texas & Louisiana.
+Billions Won.

 Working as a seaman in the maritime industry is a high-risk occupation.
 Heavy loads, large equipment, seaworthiness of a vessel, and difficult conditions can all contribute to the elevated risk.
 The isolation a seaman is subject to is another health factor.
 Where do you go when you suffer a severe head injury one thousand miles offshore?
 When an injury occurs, expert medical aid is often days away, while life-altering injuries have a window made of minutes.
 Due to all these factors, a maritime injury can be much more serious than a similar incident occurring on land.